JohnMichaelCrawley/Spontaneous/README.md

 <br>
 Yes, I am open to including more features or suggestions, however, due to time and schedule of the development I can't include it in the current development cycle but can add suggestions to the next cycle of development.
+You can add your suggestions <a href="https://github.com/JohnMichaelCrawley/Spontaneous/discussions/categories/ideas">here</a>
 </details>
 <!--Qustion 4 -->
 <details closed>